 A sharp-tailed grouse research project entitled "Productivity and Habitat Use of Sharp-tailed Grouse in North-central Washington" was initiated by the WDFW in 1992 and is nearing completion.
-The research is focused on habitat-use assessment, population status, and identifying mortality rates and population recruitment.
+The research is focused on habitat-use, population status, and estimating rates of mortality and recruitment.
 The WDFW also funded a master's thesis project at the University of Idaho examining habitat selection of sharp-tailed grouse in Washington.
-That project should be completed in 1997 or 1998 (M. McDonald, pers. comm.).
+That project should be completed in 1998 (M. McDonald, pers. comm.).

 Coordination and partnership.
 The WDFW coordinates with several agencies on habitat management issues for sharp-tailed grouse.
 The WDFW is coordinating with the Bureau of Land Management on consolidation of shrub and shrub/meadow steppe habitat in eastern Washington.
-The WDFW is continuing to work with the Natural Resource Conservation Service to extend current CRP contracts and promote new contracts in areas inhabited by sharp-tailed grouse while concurrently improving the benefits of CRP lands to wildlife.
+The WDFW is continuing to work with the Natural Resources Conservation Service to extend current CRP contracts, promote new contracts in areas inhabited by sharp-tailed grouse, and improve the benefits of CRP lands to wildlife.

-Sharp-tailed grouse are benefitting from the Columbia River Wildlife Mitigation Project through BPA.
-Approximately 5,200 hectares (13,000 acres) of habitat soon to be added to the Swanson Lakes Wildlife Area will provide sharp-tailed grouse habitat.
-House Bill-1309 (1993) requires the WDFW to develop goals to preserve, protect, and perpetuate wildlife and fish occupying shrub steppe (and shrub/meadow) habitat or lands that are classified agricultural lands, rangelands, or grazable woodlands.
+Sharp-tailed grouse are benefitting from the Columbia River Wildlife Mitigation Project through the Bonneville Power Administration (BPA).
+Approximately 5,200 hectares (13,000 acres) of habitat added to the Swanson Lakes Wildlife Area will provide sharp-tailed grouse habitat.
+House Bill-1309 (Washington State Legislature 1993) requires the WDFW to develop goals to preserve, protect, and perpetuate wildlife and fish occupying shrub steppe (and shrub/meadow) habitat or lands that are classified agricultural lands, rangelands, or grazable woodlands.

 Recreation.
 The sharp-tailed grouse hunting season was closed in Washington in 1988.
-There is increased recreational interest in viewing sharp-tailed grouse, but no estimates of recreational viewing are available.
+There is increased interest in recreational viewing of sharp-tailed grouse, but no estimates of this activity are available.